-2 Substitution of the detector specified in Method 505, 507, 508 or 508.1 for the purpose of achieving lower detection limits is allowed as follows.
-Either an electron capture or nitrogen phosphorous detector may be used provided all regulatory requirements and quality control criteria are met.
+1 [Reserved] 2 Substitution of the detector specified in Method 505, 507, 508 or 508.1 for the purpose of achieving lower detection limits is allowed as follows.
+Either an electron capture or nitrogen phosphorous detector may be used provided all regulatory require-ments and quality control criteria are met.
 3 PCBs are qualitatively identified as Aroclors and measured for compliance purposes as decachlorobiphenyl.
 Users of Method 505 may have more difficulty in achieving the required detection limits than users of Methods 508.1, 525.2 or 508.
-4Accurate determination of the chlorinated esters requires hydrolysis of the sample as described in EPA Methods 515.1,

-515.2, 515.3, 515.4 and 555 and ASTM Method D5317-93.

-5This method may not be used for the analysis of atrazine in any system where chlorine dioxide is used for drinking water treatment.
-In samples from all other systems, any result for atrazine generated by Method AG-625 that is greater than one-half the maximum contaminant level (MCL) (in other words, greater than 0.0015mg/L or 1.5 μ g/L) must be confirmed using another approved method for this contaminant and should use additional volume of the original sample collected for compliance monitoring.
+4 Accurate determination of the chlorinated esters requires hydrolysis of the sample as described in EPA Methods 515.1, 515.2, 515.3, 515.4 and 555 and ASTM Method D5317-93.
+5 This method may not be used for the analysis of atrazine in any system where chlorine dioxide is used for drinking water treatment to examples from all other systems any result for atrazine generated by Method 4.6-25 thet is creater than one-helf treatment.
+In samples from all other systems, any result for atrazing generated by Method AG-625 that is greater than one-half the maximum contaminant level (MCL) (in other words, greater than 0.0015mg/L or 1.5 μ g/L) must be confirmed using another approved method for this contaminant and should use additional volume of the original sample collected for compliance moni-toring.
 In instances where a result from Method AG-625 triggers such confirmatory testing, the confirmatory result is to be used to determine compliance.